O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 **Chain-Observer Account Mappings:**
 - Set during the network's genesis.
-- Critical in the crosschain module to identify and authorize observer validators for transactions associated with particular connected chains.
+- Critical in the crosschain module to identify and authorize observer validators for transactions associated with particularly connected chains.

 #### Messages